hilfazer/Projects/Godot/Serialization/README.txt

 static func scan( node : Node )

-on a return value you can call:
+Return value is an object with following properties:

-func getNotInstantiableNodes()   - to get a list of Nodes serializer will not be able to create func getNodesNoMatchingDeserialize()   - list of Nodes that have a 'serialize' but not 'deserialize' function
+nodesNotInstantiable   - a list of Nodes serializer will not be able to create nodesNoMatchingDeserialize   - a list of Nodes that have a 'serialize' but not 'deserialize' function

-Data you put into HierarchicalSerializer object doesn't automatically go to a file.
+Data you put into HierarchicalSerializer.gd object doesn't automatically go to a file.
 Saving to and loading from a file is done with following functions:

 func saveToFile( filename : String )
 func loadFromFile( filename : String )

-HierarchicalSerializer object doesn't store filename anywhere, you need to store it somewhere else.
+HierarchicalSerializer object doesn't store file's name anywhere, you need to store it somewhere else.
 On the upside one object can be used to handle multiple files.

-ProjectSettings.get_setting("application/config/version")